vokac/iam-website/content/en/docs/tasks/user/jwt-authn/_index.md

 * no authentication (for public clients).

 The authentication via JWT assertion is defined in [RFC7523][jwt-authn].
-This is useful when a client can issue a token for himself.
-It is used in combination with several OAuth2 authorization grant, for instance the _authorization code_ flow (when a user has to approve the client in order to access to his/her resources), the _client credential_ flow (when a client is acting on his behalf), etc.
+This is useful when a client can issue a token for itself.
+It is used in combination with several OAuth2 authorization grant, for instance the _authorization code_ flow (when a user has to approve the client in order to access to their resources), the _client credential_ flow (when a client is acting on its own behalf), etc.

 ## JWT assertion validation